knowledgecode/date-and-time/README.md

 date.parse('12 hours 34 minutes', 'HH [hours] mm [minutes]');   // => Jan 1 1970 12:34:00 GMT-0800
 ```

-#### NOTE 7.
+#### Note 7.
 Wildcard

 A white space works as a wildcard token.
-This token is not interpret into anything.
+This token is not interpreted into anything.
 This means it can be ignored a specific variable string.
 For example, when you would like to ignore a time part from a date string, you can write as follows:

 ```javascript
 // This will be an error.